bedlate/vue-data-loading/README.md

 Default: false

-The component will not trigger event while `loading` is `true`, so you can use it to fetch data.
+The component will not trigger any events while `loading` is `true`.

+It should be `true` when data are downloading, and `false` when finished.

 #### completed